cloudfoundry/cf-mysql-release/README.md

 1. SSO is initiated when a user navigates to the URL found in the `dashboard_url` field.
 This value is returned to cloud controller by the broker in response to a provision request, and is exposed in the cloud controller API for the service instance.
 A users client must expose this field as a link, or it can be obtained via curl (`cf curl /v2/service_instances/:guid`) and copied into a browser.

-2. SSO requires the following OAuth client to be configured in cf-release.
+1. SSO requires the following OAuth client to be configured in cf-release.
 This client is responsible for creating the OAuth client for the MySQL dashboard.
 Without this client configured in cf-release, the MySQL dashboard will not be accessible but the service will be otherwise functional.
 Registering the broker will display a warning to this effect.

-    ```
+    ```yaml
     properties:
       uaa:
         clients:
           cc-service-dashboards:
             secret: cc-broker-secret
             scope: cloud_controller.write,openid,cloud_controller.read,cloud_controller_service_permissions.read
             authorities: clients.read,clients.write,clients.admin
             authorized-grant-types: client_credentials
     ```

-3. SSO was implemented in v169 of cf-release; if you are on an older version of cf-release you'll encounter an error when you register the service broker.
+1. SSO was implemented in v169 of cf-release; if you are on an older version of cf-release you'll encounter an error when you register the service broker.
 If upgrading cf-release is not an option, try removing the following lines from the cf-mysql-release manifest and redeploy.

-    ```bash
+    ```yaml
     dashboard_client:
       id: p-mysql
       secret: yoursecret